 - AB [aurora borealis] - an iridescent coating on beads to enhance colors, light and texture creating a rainbow effect.

-- Bead - a component made of a variety of materials with a hole drilled through it.
+- Bead - A human-made component of various materials with a drilled hole.

 - Beading Board - A pre-shaped plastic rectangular board with grooved channels that assist laying out jewelry patterns providing small compartments to hold the additional jewelry making supplies.